sebanc/brunch/README.md

 4. Identify the destination NTFS partition within /media/removable/XXXXXXX folders.
 5. Create the disk image:
 ```
-sudo bash chromeos-install -dst < path of the ChromeOS image on the NTFS partition > -s < ChromeOS image size in GB >
+sudo chromeos-install -dst < path of the ChromeOS image on the NTFS partition > -s < ChromeOS image size in GB >
 ```
 6. Use vi to copy the GRUB configuration which is displayed in the terminal at the end of the process (between lines with stars) to the USB flash drive / SD card GRUB config file.
 7. Reboot your computer and boot from USB flash drive / SD card.